Finite volumes for the Gross-Pitaevskii equation: Numerics

 \subsection{Acknowledgements}

 The author is supported by the Labex CEMPI (ANR-11-LABX-0007-01).
-The author is grateful to Claire Chainais-Hillairet, Clément Cancès, Guillaume Dujardin, Guillaume Ferrière, Simon Lemaire and Julien Moatti for helpful discussions about this work.
+The author is grateful to Claire Chainais-Hillairet, Clément Cancès, Guillaume Dujardin, Guillaume Ferrière, Simon Lemaire and Julien Moatti for helpful discussions about this work, in particular to Simon Lemaire for pointing out the proof of Lemma \ref{lemma_eq_discrete_H1_dual} and Lemma \ref{lemma_eq_discrete_Lp}.